Waiting for Bus 6

 Blake

 See?
 Small problem.
 Easy fix.
 Script in hand, I turn to the audience and say something like... wait.
-What is it called when there are two possible lines based on how the audience reacts?
+What's it called when there are two possible lines based on how the audience reacts?

 Alex